thunderrabbit/barefoot_rob/content/events/2021/10/09barefoot-walking-on-the-edge-of-tokyo-izumi-tamagawa.en.md

 **What to bring**

 Whatever you need to take care of yourself.
-Bring lightweight shoes and maybe a bag for them if you want to carry them while walking!
+Bring lightweight shoes for the short (~5 minute) walk to the river.
+Watch for little rocks!

 Self care is important, so wear shoes whenever you need to!

 **Covid Considerations**

 You know the situation.
 I know you have thought about it and I trust you to make a good decision for yourself.
-For a group strictly wearing masks, I recommend https://www.meetup.com/tokyospontaneous
+If you want a group with masks, I recommend https://www.meetup.com/tokyospontaneous